A Guide to Consumption-Based Pricing: Pros, Cons & Best Practices

 • Increases investor appeal – on average, companies that incorporate a consumption-based pricing model trade at a 50% higher revenue multiple premium over their counterparts.

 From a customer perspective, they can more easily equate value to price.
-In addition, a consumption-based pricing model empowers them to only take advantage of the features and options needed but gives them more control over their budgets.
+Additionally, a consumption-based pricing model empowers them to only take advantage of the features and options needed but gives them more control over their budgets.

 Business Disadvantages